machanism-org/machai/ghostwriter/src/site/markdown/act.md

 quality, and maintainability rules.

-**When to use it:** Use this act when you want Ghostwriter to fetch SonarQube issues, fix them in code, add or update tests, validate the build, and record changed files.
+**When to use it:** Use this act when you want Ghostwriter to fetch SonarQube issues, fix them in code, add or update tests, validate the build, and save the list of changed files.

 **Notable behavior:** It uses runtime placeholders such as `${sonar.host}`, `${sonar.token}`, `${sonar.qualities}`, and `${sonar.severity}`.
-These values must remain unchanged in the TOML file and are resolved at runtime.
+These values must remain unchanged and are resolved later at runtime.

 ### `task`